 Elmarie Samuel, Product Marketing Specialist at FMI (a Division of Bidvest Life Ltd)

-Shorter waiting periods.
-While it’s common for business owners to qualify for a 7-day waiting period on their temporary income protection benefit, this often isn’t available for manual occupations.
-At FMI, the 7-day waiting period is also available to most occupations that perform manual duties such as self-employed plumbers, electricians and mechanics.
-And on our Event Based cover, business owners can claim from day one for most injuries or illnesses.
+Shorter waiting periods: While it’s common for business owners to qualify for a 7-day waiting period on their temporary income protection benefit, this often isn’t available for manual occupations.
+At FMI, the 7-day waiting period is also available to most occupations that perform manual duties, such as self-employed plumbers, electricians and mechanics.
+And on our Event Based cover, business owners can claim from day one.

 Consider a Life Income policy for your business owner clients.
 They can choose to provide their businesses with up to R150 000 per month for either 6 or 12 months in the event of their death.
 This can assist with providing a monthly income to pay for the ongoing monthly expenses while a suitable replacement is found or trained to take over their responsibilities, and could mean the difference between business survival or not.

 As drivers of economic growth and job creation, all business owners should ensure that they not only protect themselves with personal cover, but to also ensure their business is protected and can continue operating, no matter what happens to them.